• ECTS

 Root architecture

-Diversity, variability and plasticity of tree function and adaptation
+Diversity, variability, and plasticity in tree functioning and adaptation

 Structure-time relationships: dendrochronological approaches